andreimoment/tangomanual/index.md

 Please let us know if you recognize the work of any other tango professional in the content of this curriculum so that they can be acknowledged.

-The concept of peer-to-peer learning has been developed at Oxygen Tango with the help and support of Alex Bartos, [Andrei Andreev](http://andreimoment.com), and Thomas Fischer.
-The manual project is currently maintained and edited by Mitra Martin.
+The concept of [peer-to-peer learning for tango](https://www.mitramartin.com/peer-to-peer-learning-project/) has been developed at [Oxygen Tango](http://www.oxygentango.com/) with the help and support of Thomas Fischer, [Andrei Andreev](http://andreimoment.com), Stefan Fabry, Alex Bartos, David Lampson, Magan Wiles, and others.
+The manual project is currently maintained and edited by [Mitra Martin](https://www.mitramartin.com/).
 You can [support her work here.](https://www.patreon.com/mitramartin)

 {% include tm/buy_manual.html %}